goradd/goradd/doc/datetime.md

 from a different timezone, what should that user see?
 What if the event is during a timezone change, what is the actual timestamp?
 3. You have your database record a timestamp.
-When your server requests the value, what should be the timezone of the new value, the server's timezone, or the database's timezone?
+When your server requests the value, what should be the timezone of the new value -- the server's timezone, or the database's timezone?
 When you display the timestamp to the client, how do you convert that value to the client's timezone?
 How do you localize what is displayed into the location and language of the client?